truzo/tomango-2018/site/content/blog/six-best-rio-olympics-videos.md

 ---

 </div>

-<h2 style="text-align: left;" align="center">Wall Street Journal - Inside the Floor Routine Once Thought Impossible
+## Wall Street Journal - Inside the Floor Routine Once Thought Impossible

 It's back to gymnastics for the last video in the list, because it's seriously impressive.